Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ####
 ![geom](https://github.com/user-attachments/assets/5aab369e-ff36-4775-8c9c-4bade0550651)
 ####
-- Now we have all 3 inputs to run the rostopic publisher command on a new terminal:
+- Now we have all 3 inputs (topic type, message type, message arguments) to run the rostopic publisher command on a new terminal:
 ####
 ```bash
 source /opt/ros/noetic/setup.bash